Tell Your Story - Shape the future of women's health

 - Did you go to a medior centre, women’s clinic, general practitioner?

 - How were you supported (or not) by the health system?

 - Were you offered treatments or medications – for what?

 - Were you referred to a specialist – how long did it take to see the specialist?

 - How long did it take to get a diagnosis?

 - Did you see a specialist or require additional tests to confirm the diagnosis?

 - Did you get a second opinion?

 - Did you seek out online resources – were they helpful?

-- What options were provided to you and what area of the medical profession were they from?
+- What options were provided to you and from what area of the medical profession?